 Owner & Executive Director

-Heather has been working with children experiencing social, emotional, behavioral, learning, developmental, sensory, motoric, and other issues for nearly 30 years.
+Heather has been working with children, teens, and adults experiencing social, emotional, behavioral, learning, sensorimotor, and other issues for nearly 30 years.
 She completed her graduate work at TWU and Texas Tech University Health Sciences Center, and her resume’ spans hospitals, outpatient clinics, schools, and Early Childhood Intervention.
-She has obtained certifications and advanced training in treatments for multiple childhood challenges.
-Heather shares her expertise regularly by conducting seminars for educational and medical professionals from across the country and was a presenter at the 2018 National Autism Summit.
+She has obtained certifications and advanced training in treatments for multiple neurodevelopmental challenges, including her designation as a Board Certified Cognitive Specialist.
+Heather shares her expertise regularly by conducting seminars for educational and medical professionals and nonprofits from across the country and was a presenter at the 2018 National Autism Summit.
+She also contributes expert advice in magazine articles, podcasts, and her Facebook Live episodes twice a week.